maxmckenzie/node-api/README.md

 npm start
 ```

-### Linting the code
+### Coding standards

-To ensure code quality and consistency, this application is linted using [ESLint](http://eslint.org/) (with the AirBnB preset).
+To ensure code quality and consistency, this application is linted using [ESLint](http://eslint.org/) (using the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)).
 All code should satisfy the linter before being merged.

 ```
 npm run lint